Four4Two/fury-blockscout/DEVELOPMENT.md

 ## Running

-### Blockscout + Postgres + Kava
+### Blockscout + Postgres + Fury

-Executing the below command will build and start local versions of blockscout, postgres and kava, exposing a web UI that can be viewed by opening your browser to `http://localhost:4000`
+Executing the below command will build and start local versions of blockscout, postgres and fury, exposing a web UI that can be viewed by opening your browser to `http://localhost:4000`

 ```bash
 make up